 You may notice swelling, heat or redness, inability to lift or carry objects, inflexibility, deformation, bruising, or pain caused by movement or that persists even through rest.
 If you have tennis elbow, you will feel pain or discomfort when performing repetitive movements such as grasping, carrying objects (a tray, a baby or books), or twisting with your hands or wrists.

-If you do not seek rest and treatment in the form of warming and cooling temperature therapies for your symptoms and you are suffering from Tennis Elbow, you may develop a chronic Tennis Elbow injury due to overuse or even re-injury.
+If you do not seek rest and treatment in the form of warming and cooling temperature treatments for your symptoms and you are suffering from Tennis Elbow, you may develop a chronic Tennis Elbow injury due to overuse or even re-injury.

 Chronic symptoms can include pain before, after, and during activities that does not go away as well as limited range of motion and inflexibility that will interrupt your daily life.
 Straightening your wrist or hand, or turning your palms to face the ceiling may cause severe discomfort.
 Extending and flexing your fingers or lifting everyday objects can trigger Tennis Elbow pain.
 These symptoms may require you to change, or completely stop, movements using your arm or hand.